What is a merchant account reserve?

 - New and High-Risk Businesses

-If you want to open a merchant account or have questions, the payment experts at IntelliPay stand ready to help you.
+If you want to open a merchant account or have questions, the payment experts at IntelliPay are ready to help you.
 You can reach us by clicking here or by calling 855-877-6632 or emailing sales@intellipay.com